 Ontologies are all too often seen as abstract contraptions best reserved for arcane issues.
 But once implementations are kept, as they should, under the hood, ontologies are best understood as a way to model contexts and concerns independently of IT systems.
-And that may be what enterprise architects should look for.
+As it happens, that is what enterprises are now rediscovering as knowledge graphs.

 Enterprises Architecture & Contexts